 Lifetime allowance

 The lifetime allowance is the total value of all pension benefits you can have without triggering an excess benefits tax charge.
-If the value of your pension benefits when you draw them (not including any state retirement pension, state pension credit or any spouse’s, civil partner’s, eligible cohabiting partner’s or dependant’s pension you may be entitled to) is more than the lifetime allowance, or more than any protections you may have (see below), you will have to pay tax on the excess benefits.
-The lifetime allowance covers any pension benefits you may have in all tax-registered pension arrangements – not just the LGPS.
+If the value of your pension benefits when you take them (not including any state retirement pension, state pension credit or any spouse’s, civil partner’s, eligible cohabiting partner’s or dependant’s pension you may be entitled to) is more than the lifetime allowance, or more than any protections you may have (see below), you will have to pay tax on the excess benefits.
+The lifetime allowance covers any pension benefits you have in all tax-registered pension arrangements – not just the LGPS.

-The lifetime allowance was introduced in 2006 and was reduced in 2012 and again in 2014 and 2016.
+The lifetime allowance was introduced in 2006 and was reduced in 2012, 2014 and 2016.
 Each time the lifetime allowance limit reduced, if you had already planned your pension savings on the basis of the higher lifetime allowance limit you could protect your pension savings by applying to HMRC for a lifetime allowance protection.

 The lifetime allowance steadily reduced from 2012/13 to 2017/18.
-From 2018/19 onwards the lifetime allowance increases each year in line with inflation, see below:
+From 2018/19 onwards the lifetime allowance increases each year in line with inflation: